 Where do you stay when you to come to camp?

 Rockbrook is a summer residential camp where campers stay in simple wooden cabins.
 Set with wooden-framed bunk beds, and divided into two sides, most hold 8 campers and 2 counselors.
 Between the two sides is an area called the “dog trot.”
 This comes from an early domestic architectural style common in the south where a simple one-room cabin is joined to another small cabin with open space between them, a place for the dogs to trot through.
 Later this space between the two cabins could be enclosed, given a wooden floor, and an adjoining roof, essentially making one big cabin with two rooms, one to the left and right of a center door.
-Here’s an article (and photos) describing a dog trot cabin.

 The cabins at Rockbrook are enclosed like this.
 The dog trot area is a place for the campers to hang wet clothes and store things.
 You’ll always find the cabin broom there for example.
 It’s neat to think that since the earliest days, Rockbrook girls have been experiencing this little bit of southern tradition.